catawbasam/FlightDataAnalyzer/README.rst

 Introduction
 ============

-A tool analysing HDF5 files containing engineering unit representation of flight data.
+A tool for analysing HDF5 files containing engineering unit representation of flight data.
 It provides the following utilities:

 * Flight phase detection.
+* Split flight data into multiple flight segments.
 * Deriving parameters from others.
-* Split flight data into multiple flight segments.
 * Creation of flight attributes, such as take and landing runways.
 * Calculation and creation of KPVs and KTIs.

-Project sponsored by `Flight Data Services`_.
+Project sponsored by `Flight Data Services`_ and released under the Open Software License (OSL-3.0).

 Installation
 ------------